mayank-00/greenhouse_emmission/README.md

 * [Setup](#setup)

 ## General info
 This is a nodejs project build around greenhouse emmission data fetched from kaggle.
-The apis are documented with swagger.
+The apis are documented with OpenAPI specifications.

 ## Technologies
 Project is created with: